 Our principals are:

-Lateral Economics’ CEO is Nicholas Gruen, is a widely published policy economist, entrepreneur and commentator.
+Lateral Economics’ CEO Nicholas Gruen is a widely published policy economist, entrepreneur and commentator.
 He has advised Cabinet Ministers, sat on Australia’s Productivity Commission and founded Lateral Economics and Peach Financial.

 He is Visiting Professor at Kings College London and Adjunct Professor at UTS.
 He chairs the Open Knowledge Foundation (Australian Chapter) and is Patron of the Australian Digital Alliance, which brings together Australia’s libraries, universities, and major providers of digital infrastructure such as Google and Yahoo.
 He is a member of the Council of the National Library of Australia.